 Neither your high school nor your postsecondary school is required to conduct or pay for a new evaluation to document your disability and need for an academic accommodation.
 This may mean that you have to pay or find funding to pay an appropriate professional to do it.
 If you are eligible for services through your state vocational rehabilitation agency, you may qualify for an evaluation at no cost to you.
 You may locate your state vocational rehabilitation agency through the Department of Education website.

-Once the school has received the necessary documentation from me, what should I expect?plus or minus
+Once the school has received the necessary documentation from me, what should I expect?

 The Center for Teaching & Learning Excellence (CTLE) will review your request and documentation to determine the appropriate accommodations.
 It is important to remember that the University is not required to lower or waive essential program requirements.

-What can I do if I believe the school is discriminating against me?plus or minus
+What can I do if I believe the school is discriminating against me?

 The Director of the Office of Equity and Diversity is the ADA Coordinator—who coordinates the school's compliance with Section 504 or Title II or both laws.
 You may contact the The Office of Equity and Diversity at (570) 941 - 6645.